-- personalized recommendations for each unique customer after user’s login to the platform
+- personalized recommendations for each unique customer after the user’s login to the platform

 - when the customer opens some product details page, the system recommends other products, based on the product history order

-- when a product is added to the shopping cart (similar as previous)
+- when a product is added to the shopping cart (similar to the previous one)

 - after the checkout

-Example from amazon.com when a product is added to the shopping cart.
+An example from amazon.com is when a product is added to the shopping cart.

 Business benefits of using the solution

-The benefits from using the graph database recommendation engine are various.
-On the customer side it brings more satisfaction while shopping, many times they return to the page only to check the recommended products, which influences customer retention.
+The benefits of using the graph database recommendation engine are various.
+On the customer side, it brings more satisfaction while shopping, many times they return to the page only to check the recommended products, which influences customer retention.
 Different usage of the engine will bring a personalized list of recommended products, which also helps the customer with the discovery of new products.

 On the business side, it affects the revenue as a crucial benefit, along with even more significant data that comes out from the usage of the system.
 Once we analyze the data you can turn the recommending engine cycle once more to your business interest.

-Our recommender is out of the box independent service and is easy to be implemented on existing solutions.
+Our recommender is a box-independent service and is easy to implement on existing solutions.
 The solution is scalable and quickly returns results.
-The recommender can be implemented on different e-commerce tools such as Commerce Tools, WooComerce, Magento, or any other e-commerce platform.
-It increases sales, customer satisfaction, and provides feedback on what your customers really want and how they behave.
+The recommender can be implemented on different e-commerce tools such as Commerce Tools, WooCommerce, Magento, or any other e-commerce platform.
+It increases sales, and customer satisfaction, and provides feedback on what your customers really want and how they behave.